SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/algorithm.md

 **Observations**
 1. Backtracking with DP referred to as "Backtracking with Memoization" requires array to storing subproblems.
-2. Other data structures use on need based.
+2. Other data structures should be use on need based.

-**Conclusion**: I would like to use data structure that requires for that specific usecase.
+**Conclusion**: I would like to use the data structure that suits the specific usecase.

 ### <ins>**Choosing DS for Longest Common Subsequence (LCS)**</ins>